ROB ROSE: Who’s more of a fiscal dunce — Hlaudi or SA’s unions?

 Quite why he was trotted out as any kind of expert on this issue is a mystery.

 And, finally, Motsoeneng illegally amended the SABC’s editorial policies to make himself editor-in-chief.
-It was, she says, a legacy that left the broadcaster in tatters.
+It was, Skinner says, a legacy that left the broadcaster in tatters.

 It’s why, having clocked another R511m loss for the year to March 2020, it was left with little option but to cut jobs to balance the books.
 For a summary of this, read Tim Cohen’s report here.